aquarial/urbit-lfs-filehosting/data/client.md

 At this point you can go to `http://localhost:8080/~filemanager` (use the http address of the moon instead of localhost) to see the following interface.

+NOTE: streaming file upload doesn't work yet, so the ui can only upload files under a certain size.
+There is no limit when manually using curl, at the cost of inconvenience.

 ![demo ui](./interface.png)

 For now, errors are only printed to the browser console.
 Open the console by right-clicking the page, "Inspect Element".
 Or Keyboard shortcut `Control-Shift-i`